Programs developed by the City of Port Angeles Police Department are designed to teach safety and crime awareness to the community.

 Although the interns provide assistance to the department as volunteers and enjoy a learning opportunity from working closely with department personnel, they are not law enforcement personnel and are not treated as such.
 Interns will be given specific work projects and assignments consistent with their program of study and skills.

 Interns assigned to the Records Division may, for example, learn and practice computer skills related to entry of police records.
 Interns may be assigned to the Patrol Division, the Detective Division, the Records Division, the Communications Division, or Administration.
 They may attend City Council meetings and meetings of the Law Enforcement Advisory Board.
 Interns typically compile and edit the department mid-year and year end reports.
 Some interns have been assigned long-term projects in the Detective Division and in Administration.
 Interns may be afforded the opportunity to work in other departments or divisions of the city government.

 Past Police Department interns have come from as far as Germany, and from public colleges and universities in Washington and Oregon.
 Prior student interns had courses of study that included criminal justice, public administration, business, and law.

 The purpose of the Port Angeles Police Department Student Intern Program is to provide the students a quality learning experience while they perform valuable work within the department.
 Interested students can contact Chief of Police Brian Smith by email or by phone at 360-417-4901.
-Alternatively, you can contact Administrative Sgt Jason Viada at 360-912-0106.
+Alternatively, you can contact Deputy Chief Jason Viada at 360-912-0106.

 A Port Angeles Police officer fulfills SRO duties primarily at Port Angeles High School, which welcomes 1,700 students and teachers to its 39 acre campus daily.
 The SRO also provides services on the campuses of Choice School and Stevens Middle School.
 While the SRO performs traditional law enforcement services at the schools, he occasionally fills the rolls of classroom educator, counselor, and adviser.